Associação para a Defesa dos Interesses de Macau

 Association for the Defense of Macau Interests (Associação para a Defesa dos Interesses de Macau; 澳門公民協會 (Macau Citizens Association); ADIM) was a Portuguese conservative and localist political association based in Macau.
 Founded on 19 June 1974 by Delfino José Rodrigues Ribeiro and Carlos Augusto Corrêa Paes d’Assumpção, ADIM collaborated politically with Portuguese Social Democratic Center (CDS) in Portugal, as both shared similar ideology.

 ADIM is a political association of Portuguese origin and of a conservative and localist nature founded in 1974 by a group of Macanese, among which were Delfino José Rodrigues Ribeiro and Carlos Augusto Corrêa Paes d’Assumpção, who naturally became the leader of this association.
 ADIM maintained a close political collaboration relationship with the CDS, whose ideology was similar to that of ADIM.

+The death of ADIM co-founder and leader Carlos d'Assumpção in 1992, along with the emergence of new civic-political groups originated in the Chinese community, caused the significant decline of ADIM.
+After Macau's handover to China in December 1999, ADIM did not re-register as a "political association" as the rival CDM did.
+ADIM is also no longer active in Portugal as Macau ceased to be under Portuguese administration.

 Objectives

 Unlike the liberal Democratic Centre of Macau (CDM), ADIM aimed to prevent Macau from being rapidly decolonized like the Portuguese colonies in Africa, and to defend the status quo of Macau as a Portuguese territory, instead of focusing on the democratization of Macau.
 With the formation of ADIM, local pressure also increased to transform the colonial structures that still existed in Macau.